reduxjs/redux/README.md

 * http://webpack.github.io/docs/hot-module-replacement.html
 * http://gaearon.github.io/react-hot-loader/
 * those `module.hot` lines in the dispatcher example above

-### But you're using strings for injecting actions and store state!

-I'm not super happy about strings.
-If you find a better way, let me know and file an issue with your suggestions.

 ### Can I use this in production?